WhiskersOfficial/Pamuk/README.md

 Pamuk is created to code plugins more easily for The Whiskers.

 ## How to install
-run `mvn clean install` after cloning this repo.
+Run `mvn clean install` after cloning this repo.
+The jar file will be in `target/Pamuk.jar`